Gaara95/website/arduino_basics/arduino_basics.md

 `analogRead()` returns a number between 0 and 1023 which represents voltages from 0 to 5 volts.

-So for this example we'll have an Arduino read values form a light sensor (LDR) and blink an LED at a speed dependent on readings from the sensor.
+So for this example we'll have an Arduino read values form an LDR, which stands for light dependent resistor, in the darkness an LDRs resistance is quite high.
+When you shine light at it, it's resistance drops proportionally to how much light shines on it.

+And we'll blink an LED at a speed dependent on readings from the sensor.

 **Parts:**